 Subsequent to the Horn Transaction, the Company owned 51.4% of the outstanding shares of Horn.
-As well, a management services arrangement has been agreed between Horn and the Company in which the management of the Company is responsible for the operating decisions of Horn.
+As well, a management services arrangement was agreed to between Horn and the Company in which the management of the Company assumed responsibility for the operating decisions of Horn.
 As such, the Company is deemed to control Horn.